 - Cevapi (small, minced meat sausages made without skin),

-- Ispod Saca (veal, lamb or goat meat slowly roasted under hot coals with potatoes, carrots, onions)
+- Ispod Saca (veal, lamb or goat meat slowly roasted under hot coals with potatoes, carrots, and onions)

 - Buzara (a seafood stew with red or white wine sauce)